COGS108/Overview/COGS108-Syllabus.md

 ### Optional Readings:

-There are no required readings for this course; however, this may be very helpful if you're struggling with material in the course
+There are no required readings for this course; however, this may be very helpful if you're struggling with material in the course, or if you'd like to go beyond the material and deepen your knowledge

  - Frankel, A (2020) [Data Science In Pratice](https://afraenkel.github.io/ds-in-practice/content/introduction.html).
 Lecture notes for DSC 80 which has substantial overlap with this course
 - Vanderplas, J (2023, 2nd ed) [Python Data Science Handbook](https://github.com/jakevdp/PythonDataScienceHandbook).
 Short and too the point.
 Both the text and the code are freely available on Github.
 Learn to use standard libraries to get things done.

-If you’re interested in learning more and reading about data science topics, we recommend the following texts as supplementary to the main elements of the course:

 - Grus J (2019, 2nd ed) Data Science from Scratch.
 This book takes you into HOWs and WHYs, rather than just learning to use a library you don't really understand.
 This is the harder book, but you will grow tremendously working though it.
 [Can be accessed for free through your UCSD login](https://library.ucsd.edu/news-events/oreilly-for-higher-education/)

 We also maintain [a list of readings that can provide insight into various data science topics](https://github.com/COGS108/Readings).